cardmeister/cardmeister.github.io/README.md

 Uses Spades court images for all 4 suits

-Yes, that 148 KB of SVG data could be reduced to 25%  (it is not in this element!)
+Yes, that 148 KB of SVG data could be reduced to 25%  (not in this version!)

 Who will notice all cards use the same court image?

 ![](https://i.imgur.com/D9qFMP5.jpg)

-Note: The Diamond court image (suits=2222) is not suitable for Spades, Hearts and Clubs cards because the top-half of cards are rotated 180 degrees to create the bottom-half, and only the Diamond makes a valid image (see card center) when rotated 180 degrees
+💡 The Diamond court image (suits=2222) is not suitable for Spades, Hearts and Clubs cards because the top-half of cards are rotated 180 degrees to create the bottom-half, and only the Diamond makes a valid image (see card center) when rotated 180 degrees

 ![](https://i.imgur.com/t3jR5bz.jpg)